 Most assignments involve associated tutorials for guidance.
 Group exercises, including presentations and peer assessment, are an important part of your development.

-Individual and group projects are a major part of the course from the start.
+Individual and group projects are a major part of the course from first year.
 First-year students carry out a basic design, build and evaluate project.